Chris99ChangHo/gna-web-dev-internship-2025/week-01/day-04.md

 ## 🎓 What I Did Today

+**📌 9 AM – Attended daily development meeting**
-- Finished recreating the layout of [kpainting.com.au](https://kpainting.com.au) using Elementor Pro
-- Polished margins and paddings for a cleaner layout
-- Struggled with the header button section – still not working as intended
-- Started research on WooCommerce for future use
+**📌 Finished recreating the layout with using Elementor Pro** **📌 Polished margins and paddings for a cleaner layout** **📌 Struggled with the header button section – still not working as intended** **📌 Started research on WooCommerce for future use**

-Completed layout recreation for kpainting.com.au using Elementor Pro:
+* Completed layout recreation for [kpainting.com.au](https://kpainting.com.au) using Elementor Pro:
 - Ensured section spacing (margins/paddings) is consistent
 - Implemented full-width hero section and service blocks
 - Final layout looks much cleaner after focusing on spacing and alignment
 - Thank you for the tip on margin/padding – made a noticeable difference

-Ongoing issue:
+**Ongoing issue:**
 - Header buttons are not aligning properly to the right side
 - Tried adjusting button styles and positioning in Header Template but no success
 - Will ask for help once mentor is available

-Began researching WooCommerce, the most popular eCommerce plugin for WordPress:
+**Began researching WooCommerce, the most popular eCommerce plugin for WordPress:**
 - Installed locally and explored key features:
   - Product listing and single product pages
   - Cart and checkout pages